Exawind/amr-wind/docs/sphinx/theory/theory.rst

 The RANS models are available in two flavors: wall-modeled and wall-resolved.
 The former model is designed for cases with :math:`y+ > 30` while the latter requires :math:`y+ < 5`.
 The wall-modeled RANS model available in AMR-Wind is based on the work of `Axell and Liungman (EFM 2001 ) <https://link.springer.com/article/10.1023/A:1011560202388>`_.
+The code also includes Menter's K-Omega SST model with IDDES support.

 Axell One-Equation RANS Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^